 Check what options the account has for transferring money overseas — and how high the fees are.

 How do I link a debit card to a PayPal account?

 Should I use a debit card or a travel card?

 Which option is best for you depends on whether you favor affordability or convenience — and whether your chequing account and linked debit card are travel-friendly.

 You can continue to access your regular account with a debit card without having to pre-plan or convert any cash beforehand.
 The drawback depends on the account you have, withdrawals, transactions and currency conversion fees — which can all add up.
 If your account has low or no foreign transactions fees, this tends to be the best option.

 A travel card is a prepaid card you can load with multiple currencies.
-This is useful if you’re traveling to multiple places in one trip.
+This is useful if you’re travelling to multiple places in one trip.
 You can reload the card, but it can incur a fee.
 These cards are useful for people who have chequing accounts with unreasonably high foreign transaction fees.